 Our app has since been updated with these new data.

-New FODMAP ratings of common ripe bananas versus unripe bananas:
+New FODMAP ratings of common ripe bananas versus firm bananas:

 Ripe banana = High

 Why has the FODMAP rating of bananas changed so significantly?

 influence FODMAP levels in food and believe that the changes in our FODMAP

 From published research we know that plants naturally tend to accumulate fructans in response to environmental stressors such as cold temperatures and drought.(1) Fructans provide plant cells with greater structural integrity, making them more hardy and resistant to damage from environmental changes and disease.(1)